Nigeria Exxon spill spreads for miles along coast

 “The fishermen cannot fish any longer and have no alternative means of survival,” Asuquo said.

-One fisherman described noticing a large quantity of oil on the surface of the sea and all over the beach the Friday before last, adding that the company has since sprayed chemicals in the water, which was helping to disperse it.
+One fisherman described noticing a large quantity of oil on the surface of the seas and all over the beach the Friday before last, adding that the company has since sprayed chemicals in the water which was helping disperse it.

 It was the second major oil spill near Exxon facilities in three months.
 At the end of August, an oil spill left a slick running for miles along the coast.

-A U.N. report in August last year criticized the government and multinational oil firms for 50 years of oil pollution that has devastated the Ogoniland region.
+A U.N. report in August last year criticised the government and multinational oil firms for 50 years of oil pollution that has devastated the Ogoniland region, and some communities are attempting to sue for compensation in Western courts.

-“Our prayers are for tough punishment on the oil companies operating the Niger Delta,” said Inyang Ekong, the secretary of the fishermen’s association, as the car he was in swept past oil washing up onto beaches in an area called Ibeno.
+“Our prayers are for tough punishment on the oil companies operating the Niger Delta,” said secretary of the fishermen’s association Inyang Ekong, as the car he was in swept past oil washing up onto beaches in an area called Ibeno.

-Oil major BP Plc this week agreed to pay $4.5 billion in penalties for spilling nearly 5 million barrels of oil into the Gulf of Mexico.
-Despite thousands of barrels a year spilt by oil majors in Nigeria, none has ever been forced to make a financially significant settlement.

-Some communities are now attempting to sue for compensation from Shell in Western courts.

 A raft of production outages has caused export delays to Nigerian crude to lengthen, as the country’s number one export suffers acutely, oil traders say.

-Shell still has a force majeure in place on Forcados and Bonny Light crude oil grades after a tanker being used to steal oil caught fire on September 30, spreading a blaze across several oil and gas installations.
+Shell still has a force majeure in place on Forcados and Bonny Light crude oil grades after a tanker being used to steal oil set ablaze on Sept.
+30, spreading fire across several oil and gas installations.